Human Acts by Han Kang, translated by Deborah Smith (Hogarth) ~Ernie Hoyt

 None of Mom’s children give her much thought until the day she goes missing in a busy Seoul subway station.
 One minute she’s clutching her husband’s hand as he’s forcing his way down the stairs and then she’s gone.
 Before he realizes her absence, he’s already packed into a crowded car, unable to leave.
 When he returns to the spot where he last saw his wife, she has vanished.

-As they begin to search for her, her children realize they barely remember the date of her birthday.
-Mom had submerged her celebrations into those of her husband’s, for the sake of convenience.
+As they begin to search for her, her children realize they barely remember the date of their mother’s birthday.
+Mom had merged her celebrations into those of her husband’s, for the sake of convenience.
 In fact they don’t know her true age, their father tells them, because she’s older than her birth certificate indicates.
 They don’t have a recent photograph of her because Mom hated having her picture taken and nobody ever pressed the issue.

 When they think of the 69-year-old woman named Park So-nyo who turned out to be really 71, all they can think of is Mom, whose “house was like a factory,” filled with juices and sauces and pastes and fermented fish made by her own hands.
 All they remember at first when they think of Mom is how she perpetually worried that her children might go hungry and how she always made sure they were fed.